 Compiled by the Road Trip Alberta team

 Unplug, unwind, and relax by pampering yourself in a Calgary spa with some Calgary-style TLC.

 When you think of Calgary, the Canadian Rockies, the Calgary Stampede, or even 17th Ave (for those avid Red-Mile fans) likely pop to mind.
 For all its wild beauty, all its energy, all its small-city/big-heart vibes – Calgary also offers its fair share of R&R for the mind, body and soul (or is that soles?)!

 If you’re arriving in Alberta’s biggest city after a long and cramped road trip, then your body may be screaming for some relief.
 Do yourself a favour by planning a day at a Calgary spa or exploring everything that Calgary has to offer for wellness.
-From quiet biking paths winding through the Bow River Valley to massages, facials, healthy restaurants, yoga, and full-on meditation retreats, Cow Town is equipped to be your next stop for some serious rest, relaxation, and rejuvenation!
+From quiet biking paths winding through the Bow River Valley to massages, facials, healthy restaurants, yoga, and full-on meditation retreats, Calgary is equipped to be your next stop for some serious rest, relaxation, and rejuvenation!

-In the list below, you’ll discover some ultimate R&R(&R) locations in the city, whether you need some solid meditation/rejuvenation-time, healthy food options, or the social-recharge of a yoga class full of like-minded people.
+In the list below, you’ll discover some ultimate R&R(&R) locations in the city, whether you need some solid meditation/rejuvenation time, hydrotherapy, healthy food options, or the social recharge of a yoga class full of like-minded people.

 Calgary Biking and Walking Paths

-After a healthy lunch, it’s the perfect time to unwind with some light exercise.
 Take a beautiful walk or bicycle ride along one of the natural and gorgeous paths that Calgary has to offer.
 There are so many options and countless kilometres of trails to explore.

 Bow Valley River Pathway + River Walk

 Starting in East Village (at Rath Bicycle), and heading northwest along the Bow River, you’ll happen on Prince’s Island Park, a beautiful little picnic and resting area prime for a pleasant summer day.
-If you’re craving interesting older city sites/sights, (starting from Rath Bicycle) head east along the River Walk, and you’ll eventually find yourself in the up and coming neighbourhood of Ramsey, and into Inglewood, one of Calgary’s oldest neighbourhoods, with tons of charm and old character buildings.
+If you’re craving interesting older city sites/sights, (starting from Rath Bicycle) head east along the River Walk.

 Calgary Yoga Studios

 Before you call it a (relaxing) day and head home, cap it all off by ‘namaslaying’ any leftover blues away!
-There’s a number of great Calgary yoga studios where you can come to rinse out your soul from the daily frustrations of life.
+There are a number of great Calgary yoga studios where you can come to rinse out your soul from the daily frustrations of life.

 If you can’t get enough heat, try some soul-rinsing hot yoga at one of the two Breathe Hot Yoga locations in Calgary.
 Voted Best of Calgary for Yoga Studios, Breathe Hot Yoga is a perennial favourite for locals and a must-visit for travelling yogis.
 But, after a long day filled with activity, you might be even more interested in their wellness services at the McKenzie Towne studio, including massages!

 Check out each of the Breathe Hot Yoga studios in either Avenida or McKenzie Towne.

 Healthy Restaurants in Calgary